ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-### Example of an update handler query, using HTTP
+### Example of an update handler query by using HTTP

 ```http
 POST /$DATABASE/$DESIGN_ID/_update/$UPDATE_HANDLER HTTP/1.1